Channels

 Supported features

-Text messages Image attachments Voice/audio messages QR code auth Group conversations Persistent sessions Sender allowlist
+Text messages Image attachments Document attachments (PDF, etc.) Video attachments Voice/audio messages QR code auth Group conversations Persistent sessions Sender allowlist DM policy (pairing)

 📞Twilio (SMS/MMS)